openfoodfacts/search-a-licious/docs/reports/2024-06 thoughts on scoring.md

 We can put attributes match in a vector and put weighs of user attributes in another vector, then use dotProduct. ( a1 * b1 + a2 * b2 + a3 * b3)

-It is ok for ranking as maybe and unknown are not taken into account.
+It is ok for ranking as "maybe" and "unknown" are not taken into account.

 The only problem is with "non matching" we should be less than 0 and is hard to express in a dotProduct (non matching is as soon as a mandatory is < 10).